dejan/auto_html/README.md

 ## Example usage

 Let's say you have model Comment with attribute body.
-Create another column in table Comments called body_html.
+Create another column in table Comments called body_html (this is optional, but recommended for performance reasons).
 Now have something like this:

     class Comment < ActiveRecord::Base
       auto_html_for :body do